Meet Your Inclusive + Empowering Support Team

 Hello, I’m Rockney Hudson, and I’m excited to be a part of your healing journey.
 With over a decade of experience as a licensed clinical social worker in Illinois, Minnesota, and Wisconsin, I specialize in empowering individuals, families, and communities through therapy.
 My approach combines client-centered therapy, solution-focused therapy, and cognitive-behavioral therapy (CBT) to meet your unique needs and help you navigate challenges.

-I’m passionate about trauma-informed care and will be completing EMDR (Eye Movement Desensitization and Reprocessing) training in June 2025, a powerful tool for healing trauma.
+I’m passionate about trauma-informed care and use EMDR to help you move past traumatic events.
 My previous roles, including Program Manager at St. Charles Youth and Family Services and Care Coordinator at Alternative Psychological Consultations, have allowed me to work extensively with at-risk youth, individuals with mental health and substance abuse challenges, and victims of violence.

 My therapy style is collaborative and supportive.
 I work with you to set practical goals, develop coping strategies, and create lasting change.
 Outside of work, I enjoy spending time with my dog, Sady, attending concerts, and working on cars and motorcycles.
 I’m looking forward to supporting you on your path to healing.